sebescudie/GammaLauncher/README.md

 ## Usage

-When the application first starts, it generates a `settings.xml` file next to it.
-This file contains path to your gamma insatallations (should be `C:\Program Files\vvvv`), as well as your repositories folder, if you're using that feature.
+When the application first starts, it generates a `settings.xml` file in `%APPDATA\Local\GammaLauncher`.
+This file contains path to your gamma installations (should be `C:\Program Files\vvvv`), as well as your repositories folder, if you're using that feature.
 You can customize those paths if needed by editing the settings file.
+To quickly locate the settings file, press <kbd>CTRL</kbd> + <kbd>,</kbd>.

 Then, simply pick the specific gamma version you wanna start from the dropdown menu, and tick the options you wanna use :